Most of my prayers are like drive-by

 Thank you for the parking spot.

 from What is My Life About?

 a poem in Rattle, No. 45

-It’s tough to write about faith — without seeming a zealot, a dimwit, or a preachy daily devotion.
+It’s tough to write about faith — without seeming a zealot, a dimwit, or a preachy platitude.

 And so, it is with great relief I read the latest edition of Rattle (Fall 2014, No. 45).
 Presenting “poets of faith,” the journal offers work from over 40 poets with a range of honest, authentic and complicated voices.
 From drag shows to religious leadership, these poems are powerful because they are rooted in everyday experiences in which the writers reach, seek and struggle with doubt, hope, faith and more.